ultrdth/ultrdth/README.md

 ---

-i do weird stuff :3
+I do weird stuff :3

-feel free to use it however you like and support is highly appreciated
+Feel free to use my stuff however you like and support is highly appreciated

 ---